FieldDataInc/trace-analyst/README.md

 **Note**: Code can be modified sparingly to support different file formats or analysis needs.

+## Performance Optimization

+For optimal performance and discoverability, the system automatically samples a random subset of 300 traces at each new interaction.
+This approach balances thorough analysis with response speed, ensuring you get meaningful insights without lengthy wait times.

 ## Tech Stack

 - React + TypeScript + Vite